-TOUCHID toolkit's architecture is layered to allow for different technologies to be substituted as they become available (see Figure 3a-d).
-The toolkit's bottom layer (3a) accesses the actual input events (e.g., a tag's id, location, and orientation) from the underlying hardware.
-The next laver (the proxy, 3b) translates these events into unified events that can be used by the toolkit's API.
-While we currently rely on the Microsoft Surface, other hardware (e.g., another fiduciary marker tracking system such as [18]) providing similar capabilities could be substituted by re-writing the proxy layer.
-The next higher layer is responsible for associating the events with users and handparts (3c).
-This layer also includes the posture/gesture recognition engines (3d) and corresponding configuration tools (3e).
-The top layer (3f) is the actual API seen by the developer.
-While the lower lavers are normally not needed, the developer can - if desired - access the raw information held by those layers (e.g., the tag's id if applicable).
+TOUCHID toolkit's architecture is layered to allow for different technologies to be substituted as they become available (see Fig. 3).
+Its bottom layer accesses the actual input events (e.g., a tag's id, location, and orientation) from the underlying hardware.
+The next layer (the proxy) translates these events into unified events that can be used by the toolkit's API.
+While we currently rely on the Microsoft Surface, other hardware (e.g., another fiduciary marker tracking system such as [19], or a fingerprint recognizer) providing similar capabilities could be substituted by rewriting this layer.
+The next higher level is responsible for associating the events with users and handparts.
+This layer also includes the posture/gesture recognition engine and corresponding configuration tools.
+The top layer is the actual API seen by the developer.
+While the lower layers are normally not needed, the developer can - if desired - access the raw information held by those layers (e.g., the tag's id if applicable).